The use of horticultural oil is a common way to eliminate pest issues for fruit trees and landscape plants.

-Applying a “dormant oil” helps kill off any wintering insects like mites, scale, and give aphid control without harming the plant.
+Applying a “dormant oil” helps kill off any wintering insects like mites and scales and gives aphid control without harming the plant.

 Use Spray Oils On What Type Of Plants?

 Unfortunately, they also kill off many beneficial insects as well.
 Take great care to ensure the proper application and use of any spray solution on plants that can tolerate the oils.